the-whiz84/Flask-ToDo-App/README.md

 - Mark tasks as completed (which will also apply a strikethorugh and a `Completed` badge).
 - Delete tasks that you no longer want and they will be removed from the page and database.

-## Future Improvements
-After I tackle a few other projects, I'd consider enhancing the app in the future, including:
-- Give user ability to sort to-dos by name, due status, or due date.
-- Give user ability to create different lists with to do tasks.
-- Give user ability to move tasks between lists.
-- Implementing task categorization and filtering.

 ## Technologies Used
 - Python
 - Flask